 directed by Brian De Palma

-A video tribute to the dark fusion of sex and violence in the director's cinema, accompanied by Kevin B. Lee's an interview with me
+A video tribute to the dark fusion of sex and violence in the director's cinema, accompanied by Kevin B. Lee's interview with me

-A video tribute to the dark fusion of sex and violence in the director's cinema, accompanied by Kevin B. Lee's an interview with me
+A video tribute to the dark fusion of sex and violence in the director's cinema, accompanied by Kevin B. Lee's interview with me

 I am My Brother's Reaper: A Video Essay on Fists in the Pocket